adh-partnership/ids/shared/README.md

 # Shared Configs

 These are JSON configurations that are shared/used by both the frontend and backend.
+This file is not yet used by the frontend but may in the future.

+Currently this file is only run by the backend's update command.
+Non-ZAN subdivisions do not need to commit their airports.json file.

 ## airports.json